Connecting workspace with people using data as the enabler

 So how can we document that the design of space promotes efficiency, productivity and employee satisfaction?
 Take a look at the measurements from companies with and without a “global office design strategy” (GODS).

 How can we measure the impact?

-Finding out how workspace can contribute to better organizational performance does not only require having a strong KPI framework in place – it requires knowing how to use data to inform decisions and optimize both the workspace and the user behavior.
+Finding out how workspace can contribute to better organisational performance does not only require having a strong KPI framework in place – it requires knowing how to use data to inform decisions and optimise both the workspace and the user behaviour.

-To create measurable results, it is necessary to balance three perspectives, when you collect data; corporate -, people – & facility performance.
+To create measurable results, it is necessary to balance three perspectives, when you collect data: corporate-, people- and facility performance.

-Considering these three perspective before the initiation of the design phase, allows to put the business needs before solutions and enable the top management to evaluate, document and benchmark the before-and-after effect as well as follow-up on the strategic objectives and KPI’s that have been set.
+Considering these three perspective before the initiation of the design phase allows organisations to put the business needs before solutions and enable the top management to evaluate, document and benchmark the before-and-after effect, as well as follow up on the strategic objectives and KPIs that have been set.

-Read more about the connection between strategic workplace design and service experience at the blog Service Futures.
+Read more about the connection between strategic workplace design and service experience in the blog Service Futures.